jrenaud90/TidalPy/Documentation/RadialSolver_x/build_inputs.md

 ## Planet from Radially Resolved Data Arrays

-Useful if utilizing a 3rd party EOS solver or when utilizing data found in the literature.
+For a profile from a third-party EOS solver or from the literature.

 ```python
 import numpy as np